Superraptor/digital_forensic_linguistics_toolkit/README.md

 ## How I built it

+The toolkit was built simply by integrating existing API frameworks from GitHub and Microsoft, then chaining those together with feature extraction mechanisms.
+After that, the evaluation metrics utilizing `scikit-learn` machine learning package were designed.

 ## Challenges I ran into

 * Getting access to GitHub's API and Microsoft's Face API and not surpassing strict rate limits (couldn't afford to get banned)